 Play Dentist at Home

 A great way to get your child ready for the dentist includes playing dentist at home by counting and brushing your child’s teeth.

-Put them lying down or sitting in your lap or sing songs when brushing your child’s piece in addition, believe it or not, the parents attitude plays a big role on how a child may respond to their dental visits.
+Put them lying down or sitting in your lap or sing songs when brushing your child’s piece in addition, believe it or not, the parent’s attitude plays a big role in how a child may respond to their dental visits.
 We encourage parents to come to be important with a calm and relaxed attitude for children.

 Watch & Read Fun Dental Videos and Books

 There are many fun children’s books that playfully illustrate the importance of dental health.
 Easy-to-follow narratives are used.
 The bad guys are the plaque.
 The good guys are the child of course with their brushing.
 The pediatric dentist and their tools are the ultimate weapons that only the best child can access.

 These are easily found at the local library for you to borrow and read to your child.
 Many of our patients come from the Alpharetta, John’s Creek, Roswell, and Cummings areas so we listed some local libraries you can visit:

 Alpharetta Public Library

 Alpharetta, GA 30009

 Robert E Fulton Library